A Complicated Girl

-Una ragazza piuttosto complicata (internationally released as A Complicated Girl) is a 1968 Italian giallo film directed by Damiano Damiani.
+A Complicated Girl (Italian: Una ragazza piuttosto complicata) is a 1968 Italian giallo film directed by Damiano Damiani.
 For her performance in this film and in Metti una sera a cena, Florinda Bolkan was awarded with a Golden Plate at the 1968 Edition of David di Donatello.

 Plot

 A man plugs into a phone call between two lesbian lovers.
 Intrigued by the very special situation, he decides to know one of the two girls to become his lover.
 Problems arise when the other woman seeks to end their relationship.